wp-plugins/cp-image-store/readme.txt

 *   Currency Symbol: Symbol of the currency in which payments are accepted and prices shown in the CP Image Store with Slideshow.
 *   PayPal Language: Language in which PayPal will be loaded.
 *   Use shopping cart: Activate the shopping cart to allow purchase of several products at once.
-*   Allows request to the users the acceptance to save cookies.
-If check the box the customers should accept store cookies to use of shopping cart.
-*   Text for requesting the acceptance of cookies.
 *   Download link valid for: Enter the number of days during which the generated download link will be valid;  past this number of days the download link will expire.
 *   Use safe downloads: Requires that the customer type the email address used to purchase the products before download them.
 *   Pack all Purchased image files as a single ZIP file: You can group all products purchased in one compacted file.